-Name in epn_core view: Ls Type: float unit: 'deg' Utype: ?
-UCD: pos.posAngle
+Name in epn_core view: ls Type : float unit : degrees Utype : ?
+UCD ?

-Solar longitude (a.k.a. heliocentric longitude, or ecliptic longitude of the Sun, traditionally noted Ls) is the Sun-Planet vector angle counted from the planet position at N hemisphere spring equinox.
-It provides a measurement of season.
+Planetary seasons may be documented using the solar longitude (or heliocentric longitude, or ecliptic longitude of the Sun), i. e., the Sun-Planet vector angle counted from the planet position at N hemisphere spring equinox.